amalog/scratch/isomorphism/README.md

 Syntax errors:

   * presence of tab characters
-  * presence of trailing whitespace
+  * presence of trailing spaces
   * presence of carriage return characters
   * missing a version number
   * using a non-UTF8 encoding